patricklafrance/wmfnext-shell/README.md

 > **Warning**
 >
-> This repository will not be maintained as it's purpose is to inspire teams by showcasing how a federated SPA could be build on top of [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) and [React Router](https://reactrouter.com/).
+> This repository packages will not be maintained as it's purpose is to inspire teams by showcasing how a federated SPA could be build on top of [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) and [React Router](https://reactrouter.com/).

-Webpack Module Federation is a great infrastructure piece to share code and dependencies between different independent codebases easier.
+Webpack Module Federation is a great infrastructure piece to share code and dependencies between independent codebases.
 But as is, it's pretty raw as it's a low level mecanism.

-This shell aims to add a very thin and opinionated layer on top of Webpack Module Federation and React Router to complement the sharing mecanism with additional functionalities.
-Those functionalities will gentle the adoption of a federated application architecture and provide an opinionated direction on how to implement a federated SPA.
+This shell add a very thin layer on top of Webpack Module Federation by complementing the sharing mecanism with additional functionalities.
+Those functionalities aims to gentle the adoption of a federated application architecture by offering an opinionated direction on how it should be implemented.

-The idea behind this shell is to have an host application responsible of loading modules and providing shared functionalities like routing, messaging and logging.
-With this shell, a module is considered as an independent codebase matching a specific subdomain of the application.
-At bootstrap, the host application loads the modules and call a registration function for each of them with shared functionalities and an optional context.
-During the registration phase, each module dynamically *register it's routes and navigation links*.
-Then, pages and components of a module can use the provided hooks to access shared functionalities provided by the shell.

-We recommend to aim for remote hosted modules loaded at runtime as it enables your teams to be fully autonomous by deploying their modules independently from the other parts of the application.
-Still, sometimes teams might want to gradually migrate toward a distributed architecture and would prefer to extract subdomains into independent modules in a monolithic but decoupled way before fully committing to remote modules.
-To accomodate those migration solutions, this shell support loading modules from a static registration function at build time.
-The functions could come from a package in a monorepos setup or could even come from a subdomain folder of a modular monolith.
-A dual bootstrapping setup is also supported, meaning an application could load a few remote hosted modules at runtime while also loading a few other modules at build time.
+It works like this:

+1. At bootstrap, the host application will try to load the predefined modules and call a registration function matching a specific name and signature for each module who successfully loaded.

+2. During it's registration, a module will receive the shared services of the application and use them to dynamically register it's routes and navigation items.

+3. Once all the remote modules are registered, the host application will render a React Router instance with the registered routes and will also render a navigation menu with the registered navigation items.

+That's about it!
+Of course there's more to it but that's the main ideas.

+Oh, there's one more thing..
+A module is considered as an independent codebase matching a unique subdomain of the application.
+There's no such thing as loading a standalone remote component with this shell.

+### Remote modules vs Static modules

+Loading remote modules at runtime with Webpack Module Federation is the reason why this shell exist and what we recommend products to aim for.
+It enables teams to be fully autonomous by deploying their module independently from the other parts of the application.

+However, we understand that teams working on mature products will most likely prefer to gradually migrate toward a distributed architecture by first extracting subdomains into independent modules in their actual monolithic setup before fully committing to remote modules loaded at runtime.

+To faciliate this transition, this shell also support static modules registered at build time.

+What we consider a static module is a local bundle of code exposing a registration function.
+A registration function could either be imported from a standalone package, a sibling project in a monorepos setup, or even a local folder of the host application.

+Remote and static modules can both be used in the same application as this shell support dual bootstrapping, e.g. an application could be configured to load a few remote hosted modules at runtime and also register a few static modules at build time.

+## 📌 Table of content

 - [Features](#-features)
 - [Examples](#-examples)